bokeh/bokeh/sphinx/source/docs/user_guide.rst

     Create more sophisticated interactions including widgets or linked panning and selection.

+:ref:`userguide_cli`
+    Quickly create and iterate on Bokeh applications with the ``bokeh`` command line tool.

-.. :ref:`userguide_server`
+:ref:`userguide_server`
-..
-Deploy the Bokeh Server to build and publish sophisticated data
+    Deploy the Bokeh Server to build and publish sophisticated data applications.
-..     applications.

 :ref:`userguide_embed`
     Embed static or server-based Bokeh plots and widgets into HTML documents